timschott/timschott.github.io/projects/sbotus.md

 >if  one disagrees with that judgment, however, it is clear from Richardson that the question
 >is a close one, so that the statute  ought not be interpreted to present it.

+Scalia's opinion incorporates citations, motions towards forthcoming discussions ("As I proceed to discuss") and contains transition words ("And finally,").
+We come to expect these elements appearing in an opinion.

+The back-and-forth style of the oral arguments presents a different rhetorical terrain for the justices.
+Their interolocutions with counsels from the plaintiffs and defendants are a chance for the justices to learn more about specific elements of an argument and gain depth on a case's context.
+This does not square with the content of their actual opinions, which synthesize their knowledge of a case's background and the rights set forth in the Constitution and the various ruling in the court's history.

+By way of example, let's contrast that opinion block some of Scalia's contributions to the [oral arguments](https://api.oyez.org/case_media/oral_argument_audio/20166) of *FEC v.
+Atkins*.

+>"To vindicate the right to the information."
+>"Which everyone has."
+>"We want a statement."
+>"It's all buried under the Defense Department or other agencies."

+The oral arguments are an expository exercise.
+They don't typically unearth new ground about the rights of Americans and the Constitution's implications and scope.
+They serve as an opportunity for justices to learn more about the case's subject matter from the parties involved.
+Also, like any conversation among a large group of people the flow is frequently interrupted, repeated, etc. So we see lots of oral argument sentences containing dashes to represent interruptions:

+>"--we have a right to this... a statute is more important than the Constitution?"
+>"--No."

+If the point of collecting this data is to train an advanced learning model on the nature and implications of the Constitution's free speech provisions, sentences such as these are hardly revelatory.
+I need to adjust my strategy.

+### Remedies

+There are a few different ways to combat my model's unsatisfactory output.
+The first option would be to simply gather more data overall -- cases and oral arguments -- beyond my 700 case subset.
+However, that's a non-trivial task.
+The best way to go about it would be running the DOM from oyez.org through BeautifulSoup, scraping out all the text, determining the justice that's speaking, etc. The [formatting](https://supreme.justia.com/cases/federal/us/418/683/#tab-opinion) of their opinion's does not lend itself well to this type of work.

+Rather than pursue additional data, I'm opting to leverage my existing corpus in a different way.